-I have a number of videos with recipe on how to make kombucha, but have never done one on how to pack it safely in a lunch or cooler.
+I have a number of videos with recipes on how to make kombucha various ways but have never done one on how to pack it safely in a lunch or cooler.

-Kombucha must be packed in glass as it has an acidic, vinegar quality to it (don’t let that fool you – it tastes yummy) that will leech chemicals from plastic and metal from stainless steel.
+Kombucha must be packed in glass containers as it has an acidic, vinegar quality to it (don’t let that fool you – it tastes yummy) that will leech chemicals from plastic and metal from stainless steel.
 Ideally, the glass should be clear, not colored.

 Kleen Kanteens and other stainless steel bottles are NOT appropriate for kombucha tea and neither is food grade plastic – ever!

 But packing glass in a lunchbox with a young child is a bit of a dangerous venture, wouldn’t you agree?

 In this short video below, I show you how I pack kombucha tea in a picnic basket or lunchbox to ensure that everyone stays safe!